parkerjgit/algorithms/markdown/trees_and_graphs/trees.md

 1. Fix a BST with 2 swapped nodes. (lc 99) - perform in-order traversal, find and mark nodes in violation of bst, then fix.
 1. Are 2 trees the same? (lc 100) - if roots are the same and the left and right subtrees are the same, then the trees are same.
 1. Are 2 trees symmetric? (lc 101) - tree is symmetric if subtrees are mirror reflections, two trees are mirror reflections if (a) roots are same and (b) right subtree is mirror reflection of left subtree (and vis-versa).
 1.

 https://leetcode.com/tag/tree/

 If trying to compute all paths, or find the sum/product/etc. of all numbers represented by the paths of a binary tree, should perform pre-order DFT, handing approp. parent data (partial sum, etc.) off to children recursively as you go down tree.

 If computing number represented by root-to-leaf paths shift number over (at each step) by multiplying it by the base then adding new_digit, e.g., to add next bit in LSB position of binary number `x = x*2 + newbit`

 (see EPI 9.5 on pg 120)

 If computing leaf-to-root representation, then add new_digit*base^depth to number (at each step), e.g., to add bit in MSB position of binary number `x = x + newbit*(2**d)`, where d is 2's position of MSB (i.e., the current depth)

+1. alphabet board path - see [full implementation](javascript/trees_and_graphs/alphabet_board_path.js)